B.M. Wheaton College (IL)

 About:

-Jessica Modaff, Assistant Teaching Professor in Music, is a collaborative pianist, music theorist, and vocal/instrumental coach.
-Dr. Modaff has held coach and professional collaborative pianist positions for numerous choirs and individual performers throughout the United States, as well as England, France, Russia, Slovenia and Austria.
-She has accompanied at contests and events for ACDA, NATS, IMEA, IHSA, MMEA and Stars at Symphony Hall, performing in venues such as Boston's Symphony Hall and New York's Avery Fischer Hall.
+Jessica Modaff, Assistant Professor of Music, is a collaborative pianist, music theorist, music director, and vocal/instrumental coach.
+Dr. Modaff has held professional collaborative pianist and coaching positions for numerous choirs and individual performers throughout the United States, England, France, Russia, Slovenia and Austria.
+She has been a collaborative pianist at contests and events for ACDA, NATS, IMEA, IHSA, MMEA and Stars at Symphony Hall, and has performed at Boston Symphony Hall, Avery Fischer Hall, the Legislative Assembly of British Columbia, United Nations Headquarters, and the U.S. Capitol Building.
 She is continually sought after for her versatility at the piano and offers this same multi-genre expertise in her coaching studio and in the classroom.
-At Gordon College, Dr. Modaff teaches all levels of music theory, 20thCentury music history, and chamber music.
-She previously served on the applied and classroom teaching faculties of the Children's Music Center (Jamaica Plain, MA) and the Wheaton Yamaha Music School (Wheaton, IL) where she received certification as a Yamaha Music Education instructor.